Chart Color Schemes

 An assessment of population growth drivers in Bridport reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of Australian Bureau of Statistics (ABS) population updates for the broader area, and new addresses validated by AreaSearch since the Census, Bridport's population is estimated at around 1,891 as of November 2025.
-This reflects an increase of 149 people (8.6%) since the 2021 Census, which reported a population of 1,742 people.
-The change is inferred from the resident population of 1,832, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 59 validated new addresses since the Census date.
+The suburb of Bridport's population is estimated at around 1,884 as of May 2026.
+This reflects an increase of 142 people since the 2021 Census, which reported a population of 1,742 people.
+The change is inferred from AreaSearch's estimation of the resident population at 1,853 following examination of the latest ERP data release by the ABS in June 2025 and an additional 62 validated new addresses since the Census date.
 This level of population equates to a density ratio of 5.9 persons per square kilometer.
-Bridport's 8.6% growth since the 2021 census exceeded the state average of 4.8%, marking it as a growth leader in the region.
-Population growth for the suburb was primarily driven by overseas migration, which was essentially the sole driver of population gains during recent periods.
+Bridport's growth rate of 8.2% since the 2021 census exceeded both the state's (4.0%) and SA4 region's, marking it as a growth leader in the area.
+Population growth was primarily driven by overseas migration.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, and to estimate growth by age group in the years post-2032, the Tasmania State Government's Regional/LGA projections are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Considering the projected demographic shifts, projections indicate a decline in overall population over this period, with the suburb's population expected to shrink by 237 persons by 2041 according to this methodology.
-However, growth across specific age cohorts is anticipated, led by the 75 to 84 age group, which is projected to expand by 71 people.
+For areas not covered, Tasmania State Government's Regional/LGA projections are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Considering these projections, Bridport's population is expected to contract by 218 persons by 2041.
+However, specific age cohorts are anticipated to grow, led by the 75 to 84 age group with an increase of 64 people.

 Frequently Asked Questions - Population